 - Proper hand washing is the single most effective way to prevent the spread of germs.
-Children should wash hands before eating and after playing outdoors, using the bathroom, coughing, sneezing, blowing their noses, or touching someone else with a cold or cough. - ACES does encourage the annual influenza ("flu") vaccine and full COVID vaccination for all students, unless they have a medical contraindication.
-Please discuss these vaccines with your child's health care provider. - We strongly encourage parents/guardians to communicate with the school nurse by written note, phone call, or email any health concern or request for treatment.
+Children should wash hands before eating and after playing outdoors, using the bathroom, coughing, sneezing, blowing their noses, or touching someone else with a cold or cough. - · ACES does encourage the annual influenza ("flu") vaccine for all students, unless they have a medical contraindication. - We strongly encourage parents/guardians to communicate with the school nurse by written note, phone call, or email any health concern or request for treatment.
 School nurses are also available to assist parents/guardians with coordinating or obtaining health care with community providers. - If the student is unable to participate in physical education class due to an injury, or requires the use of crutches or a wheelchair that has not been previously approved, a health care provider's note indicating the type of injury, length of restriction, and any specific instructions is required.